-One way today’s vocational school programs help overcome that is with student externships.
-Externships not only give medical assistants a better understanding of their role at the heart of the health care team, but they also open the door to professional opportunities.
+One way today’s vocational school programs help overcome that is with student medical assisting externships.
+Externships not only give medical assistants a better understanding of their role at the heart of the health care team, but externships also open the door to professional opportunities.

 What Is an Externship?